ctroth/merlin/docs/developer_guide.md

 * **Secure Transport**: Use HTTPS/TLS for remote webhooks and persistence endpoints.
 * **Audit Logging**: Track configuration loads and critical errors for post-incident analysis.

 Congratulations!
-You now have a detailed blueprint to architect, develop, test, and release Argus Monitor as a production-ready open-source project.
+You now have a detailed blueprint to architect, develop, test, and release Merlin Monitor as a production-ready open-source project.